springkim/OpenCSTL/README.md

 	* OpenCSTL has a function name and parameters such as C++ STL.
 	* You just need passing `container` to first parameter.
 * Overloading in C
-	* We implement overloading function as variadic grammar.
+	* We implement overloading function using variadic grammar.
 * Fast performance
 	* OpenCSTL doesn't have bootleneck.
 * Crossplatform